-A connector is an electro-mechanical device whose job is to connect or disconnect a circuit path.
+A Connector is an electro-mechanical device whose job is to connect or disconnect a circuit path.
 Connectors are made of different materials based on their functions.
-They come in different shapes, sizes, quality, and complexities.
-All the physical attributes of different connector types are mostly based on their functions.
-Due to which not all connectors are the same in terms of mating type, durability, ease of connection, etc. Since most of the connectors have to work in harsh conditions, their design should incorporate conditions such as high temperature, water, dirt, vibrations, etc.
+They come in different shapes, sizes, qualities, and complexities.
+All the physical attributes of different Connector types are mostly based on their functions.
+Due to which not all Connectors are the same in terms of mating type, durability, ease of connection, etc. Since most of the Connectors have to work in harsh conditions, their design should incorporate conditions such as high temperature, water, dirt, vibrations, etc.

-Moisture/Oil Resistant Connectors: These connectors are specifically made to protect it from oil and moisture.
+Moisture/Oil Resistant Connectors: These Connectors are specifically made to protect them from oil and moisture.

 Board to Board Connectors: This type of device is engineered to provide signal connections between two printed circuit boards (PCBs).

 Terminal Block: These Connectors terminate a single wire and connect it to a circuit.
 We use terminal block Connectors to connect wires from the same circuit without cutting the wires.
 Terminal block connection is further categorized as-